oconnor663/keybase_validator/design.md

 ## A Sketch of Operation in the Steady State

-Here's a rough description of what the validator does in its steady state, focusing just on the Merkle roots and on the users tree.
+Here's a rough description of what the validator does in its steady state, focusing just on the Merkle roots and on the users tree, leaving out teams for now.
 The word "fetch" here could be interpreted to mean an individual network fetch, however in the performance section below we'll discuss how we expect to use batch fetching and caching.

 - Once a minute, or when prompted by a caller, the main loop hits `merkle/root.json` and fetches the latest merkle root seqno.